Mild malformation of cortical development with oligodendroglial hyperplasia and epilepsy (MOGHE)

 MOGHE has been added as an entry in the 2022 updated International League Against Epilepsy (ILAE) consensus (Blumcke) classification of focal cortical dysplasia under the subheading "white matter" 3.

-MRI is crucial for the diagnosis of MOGHE are generally similar to focal cortical dysplasia Type IIa, and generally demonstrates the following features 1:
+MRI is crucial for the diagnosis of MOGHE.
+Although generally similar to focal cortical dysplasia Type IIa, there are some differences.
+MOGHE typically demonstrates the following features 1:

 Additionally, MRI features appear to vary with age, possibly due to changes in myelination, and have been divided into two subtypes 2: